amina-mardiyyah/amina-mardiyyah/README.md

-# AminahMardiyyahRufai
+# Hi There!
+I am Aminah Mardiyyah Rufai!!😀

 **About Me/My Portfolio**

-Hi There!
-I am Aminah Mardiyyah Rufai.
  I am a datascientist and a Machine Learning Engineer.

 __Strong Programming Language:__ Python